o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/web-communicator-policies.md

 ---
-description: ' Learn about the policies that control user access to the Web Communicator cloud gem and &IoT; in &ALYlong;. '
+description: ' Learn about the policies that control user access to the Web Communicator cloud gem and IoT in Amazon Lumberyard. '
-title: Web Communicator Cloud Gem Authentication and &AWS; Policies
+title: Web Communicator Cloud Gem Authentication and AWS Policies
 ---
 # Web Communicator Cloud Gem Authentication and AWS Policies {#cloud-canvas-cloud-gem-web-communicator-policies}